More than 100,000 Ukrainians are waiting to get visas to come to Canada | CBC News

 The women say they almost got duped by a B.C. man in a Facebook group who vouched to pay for travel and accommodation them with a promise of jobs.

-"He sent us his documentation and the group's administrator, Kelly Lynn, also reached out to him.
+"He sent us his documentation and the group's administrator, Kelly Glass, also reached out to him.
 Kelly found that his passport had expired," Bushai said.

-"Individuals in super vulnerable positions are more susceptible to predatory behaviour," Lynn, who aids fleeing Ukrainians seeking help in her Facebook group, said.
+"Individuals in super vulnerable positions are more susceptible to predatory behaviour," Glass, who aids fleeing Ukrainians seeking help in her Facebook group, said.

 "Many are struggling with the visa process and barriers like language and courier process are adding to the delay.
 There's minimal support on the ground for these individuals."